bernardolobomarques/tic_tac_toe/README.md

 # Tic Tac Toe
-Made using pygmae in order to learn the library
+Made using pygame in order to learn the library